How my treatment was planned, the results it has achieved and how it has affected me and my confidence

 International Women’s Day celebrates the empowerment of women, toward true gender equality and equal rights globally.
 It celebrates the role of women in society.

-To win, simply tell us, before midnight on 5th March 2021 what simple things in life make your life more beautiful and help empower you.
+To win, simply tell us, before midnight on 5th March 2021 what simple things in life make your life more beautiful for you.

 Email your answer to firstname.lastname@example.org with your answer.
 Here’s a couple of suggestions – the sound of the ocean, which can be calm and tranquil, which helps set your mind free, or even the crash of a stormy sea which may embolden you against the troubles in your day.